HelgeApps/PolicyApps/README.md

 ## HelgeApps Privacy Policy

-Last updated February 16, 2019
+Last updated September 7, 2020 (added new app desciption)

 This privacy policy covers the use of the 'LPlayer', 'K-POP YouTube - Popular & Recent' & 'Droid Dashcam - Driving video recorder, BlackBox' (apps for Android).